openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 public var priority: UInt32
 ```

-**Function:** Priority, range [1,1000], default is 1.
-If the parameter exceeds the range, the default value 1 will be used.
+**Description:** Priority, range [1,1000], default is 1.
+If the provided value is out of range, the default value of 1 will be used.

 **Type:** UInt32